AdaCore/why3/doc/syntaxref.rst

 :numref:`sec.range_types`) instead of an integer.

 .. index:: for each loop, invariant; for each loop
-.. rubric:: The “For each” loop
+.. rubric:: The “for each” loop

 The “for each” loop of Why3 has the following syntax:

 .. code-block:: whyml

-    for p in e1 with S do invariants/variant... e2 done
+    for p in e1 with S do invariant/variant... e2 done

 Here, ``p`` is a pattern, ``S`` is a namespace, and ``e1`` and ``e2`` are program expressions.
 Such a for each loop is syntactic sugar for